 Most are carnivores, dining upon carrion, snails, insect larvae, and nymphs.
 Some species have even evolved to feed on other leeches.

-Camouflage masters that feature mottled variegated color schemes to match their surroundings and avoid predators or to sneak up on unsuspecting prey.
+Camouflage masters feature mottled variegated colour schemes to match their surroundings and avoid predators or sneak up on unsuspecting prey.

 Although possessing eyes, they have poor vision capable of only detecting variances in surrounding light levels.
 This shortfall is compensated through an acute sense of smell and touch.